 The Injury and Recovery Lab is primarily interested in behavioral dysfunction and the development of therapeutics to treat chronic deficits.
 We are particularly interested in the role of the frontal cortex in mediating a number of complex cognitive behaviors, including impulsivity, attention, and decision-making.
-These complex processes are affected by a variety of neural insults including traumatic brain injury, stroke, and neurodegenerative diseases.
+These processes are affected by a variety of neural insults including traumatic brain injury, stroke, and neurodegenerative diseases.

 Animal models of these various insults and disease states can provide critical insight into the human conditions and provide the ability to test therapeutics geared towards alleviating persistent, debilitating symptoms.
-To this end, our lab studies behavioral processes in rats and how they are affected by injury in order to better understand the injury and recovery process in humans.
+To this end, our lab studies behavioral and neural processes in rats and how they are affected by injury in order to better understand the injury and recovery process in humans.